Do you spend countless hours asking internet search engines what the best workout routine is?

 I said to myself, “I’m just going to pick a training program and stick with it, no matter what”.

-I built an incredible amount of strength and muscle and no longer looked like a skinny guy that had never touched a weight in his life.
+I built an incredible amount of strength and muscle and no longer looked like a skinny guy.

 I even had some random kid come up to me while I was at the store and ask me for advice on what protein powder he should buy and how he should structure his workouts.